 The philosophy for the site is to take a neutral moral position.
-Persuasion methods are like guns: whether they are used for good or bad is the responsibility of the user.
+Persuasion methods are like weapons: whether they are used for good or bad is the responsibility of the user.
 At changingminds.org, we just tell it like it is.

-I could try to impress values on you, but I do know full well that would not be successful.
+I could try to impress my values on you, but I do know full well that would not be successful.
 However, I do know that unfriendly persuasion can be harmful to your health, whatever the surgeon-general might say.

-Friends come and go, but enemies accumulate, and if you persist in taking advantage of other people, you are taking your life in your own hands.
+Friends come and go, but enemies accumulate, and if you persist in taking advantage of other people, you are taking your happiness in your own hands.
 Even the meekest of people can turn really nasty if they feel they have been tricked or betrayed.